How to Make Simple White Paper Flowerscomments (38) August 5th, 2015

 When designing a project, I usually have two objectives: 1) to make something beautiful, and 2) to make something that's simple to construct.
 It's this second part-keeping things simple-that's the real challenge.
 However, with this project, as with my previous post of Perfect Paper Daisies, the elements came together in a surprisingly elegant solution.

 The response to that last post was quite positive (thank you to everyone who left a comment for me) so, as promised, I'm happy to present here a project originally created for, and published in, Brides magazine.
-The original DIY directions are still available on its website.
 For anyone who hasn't already browsed its site, I strongly recommend taking a look.
 It has some absolutely stunning craft ideas to offer and it is a great place to go for inspiration when you're planning a party, wrapping a gift, or decorating your home.
 This set of directions is slightly expanded (and I hope, improved) from those originally created for Brides.

 Check out a video of this project here.

 Note to readers: When crafting, it's often easier to set up an assembly-line workflow.
 These flowers, especially, lend themselves to such a process.
 You'll save a lot of time by cutting out all of the round disks first before moving on to creasing, trimming, gluing, and assembling.
 We all, of course, have our own preferred way of working, but this is what has worked best for me.

 • How to Make a Paper Flower Centerpiece

 After you make this project, show off your work to other members!

 Post your project in the gallery

 Find ideas to create the ultimate DIY Wedding and to help plan any showers and parties this spring.